unisdr/VC-API-Documentation/indico.md

 ## Participants

 This endpoint shows all the approved registrations.
-But since the Excel file is not headers are not standard, manual intervention per event is needed to expose the appropriate fields per event.
-The example below is based from RF Americas registration.
+But since the Excel report column headers are not standard, manual intervention per event is needed to expose the appropriate fields.
+The example below is based on RP America Indico registration.

 ### Authentication: